ydovzhyk/notes-organizer/README.md

 ### Organization

 - **Categorization:** Categorize notes to maintain a well-organized system.
-- **Task List:** View tasks to be completed within the next 7 days.
+- **Note List:** View tasks to be completed within the next 7 days.
 - **Search Functionality:** Easily search for notes based on various criteria.

 ### User Experience